engineering87/engineering87/README.md

 # Hi, I'm Francesco Del Re 👋
-I am a Computer Engineer, Master's degree in Computer Engineering at "La Sapienza, University of Rome", specialization in "Distributed Systems and Computer Architecture".
-Currently I'm working as Principal Solutions Architect and Project Leader at AlmavivA Spa, I deal with design activities of high level architecture, in particular of microservices and cloud-oriented architectures.
+I am a **Computer Engineer**, Master's degree in Computer Engineering at "La Sapienza, University of Rome", specialization in **Distributed Systems and Computer Architecture**.
+Currently I'm working as **Principal Solutions Architect and Project Leader** at AlmavivA Spa, I deal with design activities of high level architecture, in particular of microservices and cloud-oriented architectures.
 I take care of following the technological innovation projects for the public administration, following all the phases from the technical proposal to release.
-I manage and coordinate different teams of developers and solutions architects within the "Microsoft Digital Service" group.
+I manage and coordinate different teams of developers and solutions architects within the **Microsoft Digital Services** group.

 ## My Technical Sessions